seqcode/chromosom/README.md

 ```
 In the above, the “-Xmx20G” argument tells java to use up to 20GB of memory.
 The {mode} argument can be _train_, _view_, or _use_, reflecting ChromoSOM's three main functionalities: training new maps, viewing the maps (GUI), and analyzing the distribution of data on a trained map, respectively.

 ## Train

+Trains a new SOM using a Hi-C interaction matrix.

 *Arguments:*